 Jake, #53 The Answer

-David: You got something to say to me?
+: You got something to say to me?
 You looking for a fight?
+Rachel

-David: You wouldn't morph.
+: You wouldn't morph.
 Not here.
 Not in front of all these people.
+Rachel

-Rachel: I don't need a morph to handle you.
+: I don't need a morph to handle you.
+David

-David: Maybe you forget this sometimes, but you are just a girl, Rachel.
+: Maybe you forget this sometimes, but you are just a girl, Rachel.
+Rachel

-Rachel: And you're just a worm.
+: And you're just a worm.
 Wanna see who wins that fight?
+David

-David: Aw, you're upset over Bird-Boy.
+: Aw, you're upset over Bird-Boy.
 Did you like him or something?
 That's sweet.
 But you know, birds have short lifespans.
+Rachel

-David: What are you trying to do?
+: What are you trying to do?
 Scare me?
+Rachel

-Rachel: Nah.
+: Nah.
 Wouldn't want to scare you.
 I just wanted to tell you something.
 You try to sell us out to Visser Three, we'll know.
 We have sources inside the Yeerk organisation.
+David

-Rachel: How do you think we knew where the Summit Meeting was?
+: How do you think we knew where the Summit Meeting was?
 How do you think we knew one of the heads of state was a Controller?
 You try to sell us out, we'll know.
+David

-David: Doesn't matter.
+: Doesn't matter.
 Nothing you'd be able to do about it anyway.
+Rachel

-Rachel: You want a war between you and us, that's fine, we'll play that out.
+: You want a war between you and us, that's fine, we'll play that out.
 But if you try to sell us out to the Yeerks, your little family will never get put back together again!
-Never!